 Fax: 01488 669216

-Essential Wealth Management is a trading name of 2plan wealth management Ltd which is authorised and regulated by the Financial Conduct Authority.
-2plan wealth management Ltd is entered on the FCA register (www.fca.org.uk) under reference 461598.
-Registered office: 2plan wealth management Ltd, 3rd Floor, Bridgewater Place, Water Lane, Leeds, LS11 5BZ.
-Registered in England and Wales Number: 05998270
+Essential Wealth Management is a trading name of Essential Wealth Management and Advice Ltd which is an appointed representative of 2plan wealth management Ltd which is authorised and regulated by the Financial Conduct Authority.
+Essential Wealth Management and Advice Ltd is entered on the FCA register (www.FCA.org.uk) under no. 518528.
+Registered office: 1-2 Great Farm Barns, West Woodhay,Newbury, Berkshire RG20 0BP.
+Registered in England and Wales Number: 04020006.

 The Financial Ombudsman Service is available to mediate individual complaints that clients and financial services businesses aren't able to resolve themselves.
 To contact the Financial Ombudsman Service please visit: http://www.financial-ombudsman.org.uk/contact/index.html